 Before I start my TBEX 2012 review, I want to say HAPPY BIRTHDAY LatinAbroad!
 It was June 18, 2011 when Jodi from Legal Nomads helped me come up with the name, I bought this domain, and published my first post.

 If you only wish to read my TBEX 2012 review, please scroll down the page until you see the appropriate heading

-My goals are set: Branding, further engage my audience, win the hearts of new visitors, and inspire all of you to overcome your fears and follow your dreams through my travels and personal experiences.
-Furthermore, I’ll work even harder on my dream of becoming a full-time nomadic translator!
+My goals are set: branding, further engage my audience, win the hearts of new visitors, and inspire all of you to overcome your fears and follow your dreams through my travels and personal experiences.
+Furthermore, I’ll work even harder on my dream of becoming a full-time digital nomad!
 And after the great connections (and even contracts!) made in Keystone, I can already see the light at the end of the tunnel.
-Here’s to the next seven decades!
+Here’s to the next seven decades! 😉

 2011-2012 at a glance

 Most clicks: Puerto Rico: Beach Thursday photo essay